Bokarina

 Bokarina shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-In Bokarina, residents aged 15 and above have a higher educational attainment than broader benchmarks.
-Specifically, 31.7% of residents hold university qualifications compared to 20.6% in the rest of Queensland and 23.6% in the SA3 area.
-This educational advantage is notable with Bachelor degrees being the most common at 20.0%, followed by postgraduate qualifications (7.6%) and graduate diplomas (4.1%).
-Vocational credentials are also prevalent, with 36.3% of residents holding such qualifications, including advanced diplomas (12.7%) and certificates (23.6%).
+Educational attainment in Bokarina is notably high, with 31.7% of residents aged 15 years and above holding university qualifications as of the latest data.
+This compares to 20.6% in the rest of Queensland and 23.6% in the SA3 area.
+University qualifications include bachelor degrees (20.0%), postgraduate qualifications (7.6%), and graduate diplomas (4.1%).
+Vocational credentials are also prevalent, with 36.3% of residents aged 15 years and above holding such qualifications, including advanced diplomas (12.7%) and certificates (23.6%).

 Frequently Asked Questions - Education